The McCartney Years: Content

 The first two discs comprise promotional films, from "Maybe I'm Amazed" (1970) to "Fine Line" (2005).
 Additional features include a documentary about his recent album Chaos and Creation in the Backyard (Creating Chaos at Abbey Road), a film about the Band on the Run album and a feature-length audio commentary from McCartney himself.

-The third disc includes seven songs from the 1976 Wings concert Rockshow, four songs from McCartney's 1991 appearance on MTV Unplugged, and eleven performances from his 2004 set at Glastonbury Festival.
+The third disc includes seven songs from the 1976 Wings concert Rockshow, four songs from McCartney's 1991 appearance on MTV Unplugged, and 11 performances from his 2004 set at Glastonbury Festival.
 The live footage is also complemented by an optional commentary by McCartney.

 Other features includes his appearance at Live Aid in 1985, the Super Bowl XXXIX Halftime Show and interviews with Melvyn Bragg and Michael Parkinson.

-All videos have been digitally remastered, and the videos that were originally shot with an aspect ratio of 1.33 : 1 have been blown up to 1.78 : 1.
-This creates an odd effect for the videos, which now seem cinematic.
+All videos have been digitally remastered, and the videos that were originally shot with an aspect ratio of 1.33:1 have been cropped to 1.78:1 widescreen, altering the framing of the original presentation to fit modern televisions, but losing visual information in the process.
 The videos included as extras are presented in their original form.
-Also, some videos shot on interlaced PAL sources have been badly deinterlaced, such as the videos for "With a Little Luck", "Coming Up", "Waterfalls" and the Glastonbury 2004 set, resulting in jagged edges on the image.
+Also, some videos shot on interlaced PAL sources have been poorly deinterlaced, such as the videos for "With a Little Luck", "Coming Up", "Waterfalls" and the Glastonbury 2004 set, resulting in jagged edges on the image.
 This does not affect the similarly shot "Goodnight Tonight" or "Baby's Request".

-"Stranglehold", "Again, and Again and Again", "Spin it on", "The World Tonight" and "Young Boy", were not included in this compilation.
+"Stranglehold", "Again, and Again and Again", "Spin It On", "The World Tonight" and "Young Boy" were not included in this compilation.